Neop/mudmap2/docs/keyboard_shortcuts.md

 # MUD Map v2 - Keyboard shortcuts
-You can use these keyboard shortcuts in speed up your work flow:
+You can use these keyboard shortcuts in speed up your work flow.

 Be aware that there is no undo in MUD Map so remember to save your world file often!